saaandbite/basepixelwar/README.md

 **Target:** Q2 2026

-Setelah MVP tervalidasi, fase ini berfokus pada penguatan keamanan sistem serta peningkatan pengalaman bermain berdasarkan feedback pengguna.
+Once the MVP is validated, this phase focuses on strengthening system security and improving the gaming experience based on user feedback.

-**Fokus Utama:**
+**Main Focus:**

 * **Anti-Cheat System**
-  Peningkatan validasi di server off-chain untuk memastikan input pemain tetap fair dan mencegah eksploitasi seperti speed hack.
+  Improved validation on the off-chain server to ensure player input remains fair and prevent exploits like speed hacks.
 * **Smart Contract Audit**
-  Audit keamanan pada fungsi `payoutWinner`, dengan fokus pada *access control* dan potensi *reentrancy*.
+  Security audit of the `payoutWinner` function, focusing on access control and potential reentrancy.
 * **Mobile Optimization**
-  Penyempurnaan UI/UX agar berjalan optimal di browser in-app wallet, terutama MetaMask Mobile.
+  UI/UX refinements to ensure optimal performance in in-app wallet browsers, especially MetaMask Mobile.

 ---